 Paramount Drive-In Theatre

-The Paramount Drive-In Theatre has re-opened to the delight of LA movie fans everywhere.
-Now, families can escape from the house for while to enjoy an evening of films and fun.
-To safely allow room for social distancing, the drive-in is currently operating at 50 percent capacity with 9 feet of space between vehicles.
+To safely allow for social distancing, this drive-in is currently operating at 50 percent capacity with 9 feet of space between vehicles.
 Each car may only contain members of the same household who’ve already been in close contact with one another.
 Face masks are required when exiting your car to visit the bathroom and concession stand.
 The theater is also taking deep cleaning measures to ensure restrooms stay clean and roomy for patrons.
 All concession items are to-go only.
 Be sure to check the site for available movie times.

 Cost: General admission tickets are $10 (ages 9 and up), $3.50 (ages 5-8) and kiddos under age 5 are free.